Center for Victims of Torture: HealTorture.org

-HealTorture.org serves as a rich repository of information related to torture survivors and their treatment and healing.
-Through webinar trainings, professional journal articles and publications, bibliographies, treatment manuals, and other online resources, the site hosts a wealth of valuable information intended for psychologists and various therapists, social workers, physicians and nurses, lawyers, and administrators.
+HealTorture.org is a repository of information related to torture survivors and their treatment and healing.
+Through webinar trainings, professional journal articles and publications, bibliographies, treatment manuals, and other online resources, the site hosts information intended for psychologists, therapists, social workers, physicians and nurses, lawyers, and administrators.
 The website also serves as a portal to other centers and organizations that work with and support survivors of torture.

 New Tactics in Human Rights

 New Tactics in Human Rights Project is an education program providing resources relating strategies and tactics that can be used by people who seek to advance human rights.
 These resources have been used by activists in panel discussions, by over 60 local groups for both technical and financial help and for training programs.

 New Tactics is a project of the Center for Victims of Torture started in 1999.
 New Tactics identifies its efforts as focused on three areas: "creating and sharing information and materials", "training and mentoring" and "building an online community".

 Resources are organized around analysis of potential solutions rather than that of specific issues, geographic regions or target groups that allow activists to clearly recognize the unique elements of their situation, and to seek approaches that have worked elsewhere and apply them to new regions or issues.
 This technique may also improve activists’ ability to combine diverse tactics into complex strategies.